The Impact of Workplace Design on Productivity

 Office Layout and Productivity

-Research by Bradley & Hood, 2003 proposed that a minimalist approach to office design was the way forward, emphasising clutter-free spaces to maintain organisational responsiveness and adaptability.
-They proposed four ‘golden rules’ for layout design:
+A minimalist approach to office design is the way forward, with clutter-free spaces to maintain organisational responsiveness and adaptability.
+It helps with keeping people on task, minimising any visual clutter that may cause distractions.
+Bradley & Hood, 2003 proposed four ‘golden rules’ for layout design regarding this principle:

 “i) Systematically and frequently purge 'stuff' to enable mobility